Non-minimal Coupling Inflation and Dark Matter under the $\mathbb{Z}_{3}$ Symmetry: Introduction

 Inflation and dark matter (DM), as two major problems in physics, have long puzzled physicists.
 Inflation is an early stage of the Big Bang, which is characterized by an extremely small duration of time, and the volume of the universe has been enlarged by a great multiple.
 This feature allows inflation to gracefully explain the three major problems of the Big Bang model: the horizon problem, the flatness problem, and the magnetic monopole problem ~\cite{Riotto:2002yw}.
 As the universe evolves, nowadays, DM has been verified to be an important constituent of the universe by extensive cosmological observations~\cite{Deng:2020dnf}.
 The missing matter as particles shall be explained by physics beyond the Standard Model (SM).
 With the in-depth study of cosmological inflation and DM by theorists and experimentalists, the two parts are increasingly intertwined, which promotes the joint research of inflation and DM~\cite{Cardenas:2007xh,Daido:2017wwb,Choubey:2017hsq,Takahashi:2019qmh,Cheng:2021qmc}.

 Numerous studies on inflation and DM have been carried out in the literature.
-One economic scheme is to treat inflation and DM as the same particle~\cite{Lebedev:2021zdh,Almeida:2018oid,Borah:2018rca}, which is originally proposed in Refs.~\cite{Liddle:2006qz,Liddle:2008bm}.
+One economic scheme is to treat inflaton and DM as the same particle~\cite{Lebedev:2021zdh,Almeida:2018oid,Borah:2018rca}, which is originally proposed in Refs.~\cite{Liddle:2006qz,Liddle:2008bm}.
 Ref.~\cite{Hooper:2018buz} discussed the possibility of Weakly Interacting Massive Particle (WIMP) acting as both inflaton and DM, and recent studies \cite{Daido:2017wwb,Cheng:2021qmc} investigated the possibility of axion-like particle acting as both inflaton and DM.
-Another common scheme is to describe inflation and DM in one framework, for instance, an inflationary model involving a gauge singlet scalar and fermionic DM was investigated in Ref.~\cite{Aravind:2015xst}, and a Higgs inflation scenario with a right-handed neutrino and singlet scalar DM was discussed in Ref.~\cite{Haba:2014zda}, while the Higgs inflation extension with two Higgs doublets coupled to the gravity was considered in Ref.~\cite{Gong:2012ri}.
+Another common scheme is to describe inflation and DM in one framework, for instance, an inflationary model involving a gauge singlet scalar and fermionic DM was investigated in Ref.~\cite{Aravind:2015xst}, the connections between inflationary observables and DM quantities in the presence of Higgs-portal interactions as well as the nonminimal couplings to gravity was investigated in Ref.\cite{Kim:2014kok}, and a Higgs inflation scenario with a right-handed neutrino and singlet scalar DM was discussed in Ref.~\cite{Haba:2014zda}, while the Higgs inflation extension with two Higgs doublets coupled to the gravity was considered in Ref.~\cite{Gong:2012ri}.
 For the former scheme, it’s difficult to consider inflation and DM as the same particles in most proposed models, while the later scheme is more general.

 However, the parameter space of the latter scheme in the polynomial-type cosmological inflation potential model is further compressed by the latest Planck observational experimental data~\cite{BICEP:2021xfz}.
 The usual improvement approach is to consider a non-zero coupling between the Ricci scalar and the matter fields which is called non-minimum coupling correction.
 This will bring it back to the feasible parameter space~\cite{Kanemura:2012ha,Hashimoto:2020xoz,Rubio:2018ogq}.
 There are two ways to deal with the non-minimum coupling~\cite{Bauer:2008zj,Sotiriou:2008rp,Dioguardi:2021fmr,Kodama:2021yrm}, one is metric formalism and the other is Palatini formalism.
 The main difference between them is that the relationship between connection and metric is different.
 For the Palatini formalism, the connection and the metric are completely independent, while it is the opposite for the metric formalism, which will lead to different predictions.